What Is Brand Positioning and Why Indian Startups Get It Wrong

 Step 3 — Find Your Unique Differentiator

 Your differentiator is the specific thing only your brand delivers — and that your audience genuinely values.
-It must be specific, provable, and directly relevant to your target customer’s real goals and frustrations.
+It must be specific, provable, and directly relevant to your customer’s real goals and frustrations.

 Our brand consulting service helps businesses identify, validate, and activate a differentiator that drives measurable, long-term growth.